-If you have a current, valid DHS/DCSI child-related employment screening, you can keep using it until it expires.
-After 1 July 2019, you can apply for a new working with children check (up to six months before your current screening expires).
+You can use your current, valid DHS/DCSI child-related employment screening until it expires.
+When it is time to renew, you must apply for a Working with Children Check (up to six months before your current screening expires).

 Offences carry fines of up to $120,000 and/or prison sentences.